 When you register your event you get free access to members-only materials such as templates for stickers, certificates and badges!
 Click here to register now.

-Parents, residents and the media visit the Who’s Walking/Biking page for their communities to see which schools are participating each year and what events are planned.
+Parents, residents and the media visit the Who’s Walking and Who's Biking page for their communities to see which schools are participating each year and what events are planned.
 Furthermore, registration is the only way that the event can be tracked at the national level.
 Being able to demonstrate participation is invaluable in showing local, state and national leaders that walking and bicycling to school are valued.

 Build a team of people.
 There’s no reason to go it alone and there are likely others who want to rally together to promote walking and bicycling to school.
 When thinking about whom to approach, consider: